 Biodegradation, the breakdown of methanol into carbon dioxide and water through the action of bacteria, is the primary mechanism for removing methanol from the environment.
-Methanol spills to surface waters can quickly biodegrade under aerobic conditions.
-However, for releases where fine soil, low hydraulic conductivity, low nutrient, and anaerobic conditions prevail, methanol degradation in soil or groundwater can be very slow.
+Methanol spills to surface waters can quickly biodegrade under aerobic conditions in a matter of days or weeks.
+However, for releases where fine soil, low hydraulic conductivity, low nutrient, and anaerobic conditions prevail, methanol degradation in soil or groundwater can be very slow and can take approximately one year or longer to reach non-measurable levels.